delaneymorgan/pblua/README.md

 ## pllua - Google Protocol Buffer Decoder for Lua

-This project is intended as a workbench for decoding wire-transcribed Google Protocol Buffer (Version 2 & 3) messages.
+This pure-Lua project is intended as a workbench for decoding wire-transcribed Google Protocol Buffer (Version 2 & 3) messages.

+### Pre-requisites:

+One of the following:

+* Lua 5.1 with bit32 support
+* Lua 5.2
+* LuaJit

 ### What it does:

-* decodes flat messages - i.e. no repeating or containing fields (aside from strings)
+* decodes flat messages - i.e. no repeating or containing fields (aside from strings and simple byte arrays)
 * performs low-level decoding only - i.e., it does not attempt to match fields with their original definitions in the relevant .proto file.

 ### To demonstrate: